jperaltac/mandelbrot-deep-zoom/README.md

 - `--format`           File format for saved frames (e.g. `png`, `jpeg`).
 Default: `png`
 - `--frames-path`      Directory to store individual frames.
 Default: `./frames`
 - `--show-edges`       Render edge detection alongside the Mandelbrot zoom
+- `--show-coordinates` Overlay the final frame with axis bounds and highlight the complex origin

 ## How does it know where to zoom?